 No, the Walmart Credit Card does not have a 0% interest promotion for either purchases or balance transfers.
 So the Walmart Credit Card is not a great card to use for large purchases.

-If you’re planning on making a large upcoming purchase and you intend on carrying a balance, you should get a … read full answer0% APR credit card.
+If you’re planning on making a large upcoming purchase and you intend on carrying a balance, you should get a 0% APR credit card… read full answer.
 Just keep in mind that most of these credit cards require at least good credit for approval.
 If you’d like to know where you stand, you can check your credit score for free, right here on WalletHub.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.